 You don't need lessons.
 There's no expensive equipment to buy.
 And your shins won't ache at the end of the day.
 It's no wonder that in New England, snow tubing has become a popular alternative to skiing.
 For families, it's a money-saving option, too: Tubing passes are cheaper than lift tickets at even the most affordable ski areas in New England.

 With more than a dozen New England tubing parks offering fast-paced fun, families visiting the region this winter will find ample opportunities to give tubing a try.
 Here is your guide to the best places to try snow tubing in Connecticut, Maine, Massachusetts, New Hampshire, and Vermont.

-- Powder Ridge: This Middlefield, Connecticut, ski area is back from the dead with a whole new assortment of winter enticements including multiple snow tubing runs.
+- Powder Ridge Mountain Park & Resort: This Middlefield, Connecticut, ski area is back from the dead with a whole new assortment of winter enticements including multiple snow tubing runs.
 The most extreme trail goes all the way down the mountain.
 Helmets are required and provided free of charge.

-- Seacoast Snow Park: When winter rolls around, Seacoast Adventure Park in Windham, Maine, is transformed into a snow park with about a dozen tubing lanes and a carpet lift.
+- Seacoast Adventure: When winter rolls around, Seacoast Adventure in Windham, Maine, is transformed into a snow park with about a dozen tubing lanes and a carpet lift.
 Snowmaking ensures good conditions for sledders, and music and lights make this a fun spot to be at night, too.
 Warm up with a hot beverage at the Deck House Coffee Shop.

 - Sunday River: The lift-serviced Tubing Park at Sunday River ski area in Newry, Maine, is available every Friday and Saturday night after Christmas, conditions permitting, plus on holiday and school vacation dates.
 Tickets are affordable for access to two lighted lanes.

 - Ski Butternut: Don't ski?
 A Massachusetts tubing outing at the Ski Butternut Tubing Center in Great Barrington, Massachusetts, is the perfect winter cabin fever beater.
-Snow tubing is exhilarating and fun for kids and adults.
+Snow tubing ib 14 groomed lanes is exhilarating and fun for kids and adults.

 - Berkshire East: Charlemont, Massachusetts, is home to the Berkshire East ski area and its tubing park.
 A moving ground lift takes all of the work out of climbing back up the hill after each tubing run.